Alternative punishment in the form of a fine

 Tip: The principle of basing the amount of the fine on the offender’s earnings and financial circumstances is also used by many states to impose speeding tickets.
 Finland and Switzerland, for example, are well known for this, and a record fine of almost CZK 20 million was issued.

 In the decision itself, the fine is determined as a multiple of the daily rate (e.g. CZK 1,000) and the number of daily rates (e.g. 50), i.e. CZK 50,000 in this case.
-Thus, the total fine can range from CZK 2,000 (20 x CZK 100) to CZK 36,500,000 (700 x CZK 50,000).
+In total, therefore, a fine may be imposed in the range of CZK 2,000 (20 x CZK 100) to CZK 36,500,000 (700 x CZK 50,000).
 You may wonder why the fine is not set as a specific amount straight away, as dividing it into daily rates may seem like an unnecessary complication.
 This option serves its purpose, particularly if the fine cannot be enforced (see below).

 Where a financial penalty is imposed for a property crime, the amount of the penalty should be proportionate in some way to the damage caused.
 It is clear that a fine of CZK 100 000 would be disproportionate in the case of the theft of a purse containing CZK 15 000 in cash.
 On the other hand, the necessity of absolute equality between the pecuniary benefit and the penalty does not apply here.